-At the time of application, candidates must be United States citizens or foreign nationals holding one of the following visa immigration statuses: permanent resident (Green Card), exchange visitor (J-1), temporary worker in a specialty occupation (H-1B), Canadian or Mexican citizen engaging in professional activities (TN), Australians in Specialty Occupation (E-3) or temporary worker with extraordinary abilities in the sciences (O-1).
+At the time of application, candidates must be United States citizens or foreign nationals holding one of the following visa immigration statuses: permanent resident (Green Card), exchange visitor (J-1), temporary worker in a specialty occupation (H-1B), Canadian or Mexican citizen engaging in professional activities (TN), Australians in Specialty Occupation (E-3) or temporary worker with extraordinary abilities in the sciences (0-1).
 At the time of application and throughout the award, an applicant must be employed by a U.S. institution.

-Section VI-Institution and Contacts
+Section VI- Institution and Contacts

 The institution of the Applicant will be as selected as the default Institution and will have primary contractual responsibility for the grant if awarded.
 Institution information is pre-loaded to this section of the application.
 NOTE: If the required fields marked by a red asterisk are incomplete or incorrect, changes must be made in the Institution Profile.
 To change the Institution, choose from the list of institutions and press the button 'CHANGE INSTITUTION'.
-Initially, the list contains only the following: the current institution, the institutions that you listed in your Professional Profile, and any other institutions that include your UserlD in their Access list.
-Use the 'SEARCH' option to search the other institution profiles available in proposalCENTRAL.
-Results of the Search will be added to the list of institutions.
-To change the Institution choose from the new list of institutions and press the button 'Change Institution'.
-If, after changing the Institution you need to update the contact information that appears below it, contact the Grants and Contracts office of your institution to update the Institution Profile or call Customer Service at proposalCENTRAL at 1-800-875-2562 or email pcsupport@altum.com for assistance.
+Initially, the list contains only the following: the current institution, the institutions that you listed in your Professional Profile, and any other institutions that include your UserID in their Access list.
+Use the 'SEARCH' option to search the other institutions.

+To change the Institution, choose from the new list of institutions and press the button 'Change Institution'.
+If, after changing the Institution you need to update the contact information that appears below it, contact the Grants and Contracts office of your institution to update the Institution Profile or call Customer Service at proposalCENTRAL at 1-800- 875-2562 or email pcsupport@altum.com for assistance.

-Next, choose the appropriate institutional officials for the particular grant program; () indicates a required contact.
+Next, choose the appropriate institutional officials for the specific grant mechanism you are submitting;() indicates a required contact.
 There are two ways to enter contact information for the requested contact - you can select from the list of Institutional Officials from the Institution Profile of the Institution selected at the top of this page OR enter an email for the appropriate contact and complete and save the form.
 When you have selected the appropriate institution officials, click the red 'ADD' button.
 The contact information is loaded into your proposal and the contact will be shown in the table below.

 Be advised that the contact form may be pre- filled with some information if the email you entered is already associated with a proposalCENTRAL user.